rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

             d.hash = ‹hash› ≫ string ‹hash›

-       Returns the hash of the torrent in hexidecimal form, with uppercase letters.
-This is mostly intended to be used as an arugment to :term:`d.multicall2`.
+       Returns the hash of the torrent in hexadecimal form, with uppercase letters.
+       The most common use is in the command list of a :term:`d.multicall2`, to return the hash in a list of results.
+       It can also be used to check if a hash already exists in the client – while most other getters can serve the same purpose, this is the obvious one to use for that.

        If you are looking to cause a hash check, see :term:`d.check_hash`.

     d.hashing